Background of Smart Companion Robot Project

 This project was selected as one of the ARM Institute’s Quick Start Projects, which were selected from the proposal to create the ARM Institute.

-The SCR is intended to first, provide cognitive assist by delivering the right part and tool at the right place at the right time, eliminating the risk of incorrect parts being assembled, and enhancing quality in high-mix assembly environments; and second, provide physical assist, by helping the transport of medium-heavy parts from subassembly areas to reduce worker fatigue/repetitive injuries.
-Such capability addresses two variations of mass customization – high volume/low mix space, such as build to stock, and high volume/high mix, such as build to order.
+The Smart Companion Robot is intended to first, provide cognitive assistance by delivering the right part and tool at the right place at the right time, eliminating the risk of incorrect parts being assembled, and enhancing quality in high-mix assembly environments; and second, provide physical assistance, by helping the transport of medium-heavy parts from subassembly areas to reduce worker fatigue/repetitive injuries.
+Such capabilities within the Smart Companion Robot address two variations of mass customization – high volume/low mix space, such as build to stock, and high volume/high mix, such as build to order.

 Demonstrate the viability of an intelligent mobile manipulator robotic system to assist and augment human associates in automotive final assembly, where intensive manual manipulation remains the mainstay.